yevchuk-kostiantyn/Online-Shop/README.md

 Grab the latest version of the program by running `https://github.com/yevchuk-kostiantyn/Online-Shop.git`.

-To run the House Constructor program:
+To run the Online Shop program:
 1. `cd Online-Shop`
 2. `open index.html file`

-To open the House Constructor program in Github pages:
+To open the Online Shop program in Github pages:
 1. `open in the browser: https://yevchuk-kostiantyn.github.io/Online-Shop/`

 ## Contributors